theinterned/batucada/README.rst

    python manage.py schemamigration <appname> --auto python manage.py migrate <appname>

-Once you have your development environment running, you can make changes or get the latest from github. .._See the wiki for more information.: https://github.com/p2pu/lernanta/wiki
+Once you have your development environment running, you can make changes or get the latest from github.
+See the wiki for more information: https://github.com/p2pu/lernanta/wiki